-Jian Hua studied biology at Fudan University, Chinese Academy of Science, and Caltech and did postdoc at MIT before coming to Cornell.
-She studies molecular genetics of plant responses to environmental signals.
+Jian Hua had education in biology at Fudan University, Chinese Academy of Science, and Caltech.
+She did postdoctoral research at MIT before joining faculty at Cornell.
+Her lab investigates molecular genetic mechanisms of environmental responses in plants.

 My long-term goal is to understand the molecular mechanisms underlying how plants respond to temperature variations to regulate their development and immunity.
 Proper responses to environmental signals are essential for their optimal growth, reproduction, and fitness.
-Understanding their molecular basis not only is fundamental to the central biological question of signal transduction and integration, but also better prepares us for global climate changes.
+Understanding their molecular basis not only is fundamental to the central biological question of signaling and adaptation, but also better prepares us for global climate changes.

-I teach plant development, plant genetics, plant molecular biology laboratory, undergraduate biology research, and graduate level modules.
+I teach plant genetics, plant molecular biology and bio-engineering, plant molecular biology laboratory, undergraduate biology research, and graduate level modules.

 - Wang, S., Bai, G., Wang, S., Yang, L., Yang, F., Wang, Y., Jian-Kang, Z., & Hua, J. (2016).
 Chloroplast RNA-Binding protein RBD1 promotes chilling tolerance through 23S rRNA processing in Arabidopsis.
 PLoS Genetics.
 12:e1006027.